isri-aist/MultiContactController/README.md

 - Automated management with CI: Dynamics simulation is run on CI to verify multi-contact motion.

 ## Technical details
-This controller is a simple combination of the following existing typical elemental methods in the field of biped robotics:
+This controller integrates the following elements related to humanoid multi-contact motion:
 - Centroidal trajectory generation based on MPC
 - Feedback based on centroidal state
 - Wrench distribution